ponylang/ponyc/INSTALL.md

 Prebuilt Linux packages are available via [ponyup](https://github.com/ponylang/ponyup) for Glibc and musl libc based Linux distribution.
 You can install nightly builds as well as official releases using ponyup.

-To install the most recent ponyc on a Glibc distribution:
+To install the most recent ponyc on a Glibc distribution (for example, Debian, Ubuntu, and most distros):

 ```bash
 ponyup update ponyc release --libc=gnu
 ```

-To install on a musl libc distribution:
+To install on a musl libc distribution (for example, Alpine Linux):

 ```bash
 ponyup update ponyc release --libc=musl
 ```

+If you don't know if your distro uses musl as the default libc implementation, [check this list](https://wiki.musl-libc.org/projects-using-musl.html#Linux_distributions_using_musl).

 Additional requirements: